Does Reverse Osmosis Remove Fluoride? (Dentist’s Thoughts)

 Water providers are critical in managing fluoride levels in the drinking water supply.
 They are responsible for monitoring and adjusting the fluoride levels in the water to ensure that they are within safe limits.

-Balancing Fluoride Protection and Exposure in Drinking Water
+Balancing Fluoride Protection & Exposure in Drinking Water

 • Monitor fluoride levels: Water providers should regularly monitor fluoride levels in the drinking water supply to ensure they are within safe limits.
 If the levels are too high or too low, adjustments should be made to bring them back into the safe range.